danielmackin/personal-website/content/authors/admin/_index.md

   url: https://geiselmed.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Psychologist and data scientist intersted in the intersection of technology and mental health.
+bio: Psychologist and data scientist interested in the intersection of technology and mental health.
 I apply traditional and advanced quantitative methods to understand the development and course of psychopathology.

 # Interests to show in About widget
 interests: